Buddhist Philosophy 7: Daoism

 While Confucianism advocates city life, study, and the structure of the family and state, Daoism advocates returning to nature and the natural (ziran), simplicity, meditation, and questioning all human understanding.
 Confucianism argues that we should cultivate and civilize ourselves through education and tradition, while Daoism argues that we should return to our natural state and let nature run its course, thus reaching a state of completion.
 Rather than study harder to understand more distinctions between things, Daoism argues we should work hard to forget the understandings and distinctions we have stored up in ourselves already.
 Daoists would agree with Confucius that, “A noble person is not a pot”, but rather than add and stir they would have us empty it out often.

 A key concept for Daoism is wu-wei, ‘non-action’.
 The idea is to get what you want by being patient and doing less, not more, to see results.
 This increases one’s ability to perceive changing circumstances and opportunities in the situation that one would miss if hurried or over-acting.
 The idea is to act less but still act, not to simply not act at all.
 Acting with moderation and simplicity in mind conserves energy and prevents mistakes that can be avoided.
 Patience and awareness are valued over speed and focus.
-We will see when we study Sunzi’s Art of War that he makes much use of this, as well as the Daoist idea of being fluid like water.

 There is a medieval Japanese story that illustrates wu-wei well.
 A local lord has three sons, and must decide who should inherit his position.
 He tests them by placing a pillow on the sliding door to his room and calling them one at a time.
 The eldest son enters and annihilates the pillow in a frenzy of skilled sword strikes.
 The middle son draws his sword but sees the pillow in midair and catches it.
 The youngest son sees the pillow on the door, tucks it under his arm and enters the room to the joy of his father.
 Notice that the youngest son, not the oldest, inherits his father’s title, which is a reversal of traditional practice as well as the Confucian idea of younger son deferring to older.